 - God limits the degree that Satan can cause problems.

-- The struggle provides an opportunity for greater faith and deeper relationship with Him.
+- The struggle provides an opportunity for greater faith and a deeper relationship with Him.

 - This difficulty will accomplish God’s purpose.